aria-systems-group/Fault-Identification-via-Bayesian-Inference/README.md

 ## Setup
 ### Installing Required Packages
-You can install the [requirements](# Requirements) any way you'd like (e.g. `pip`).
+You can install the [Requirements](#requirements) any way you'd like (e.g. `pip`).
 However, we have provided a simple way to manage this project using [Conda Environments](https://docs.conda.io/projects/conda/en/stable/).
 Conda is a language-agnostic virtual environment and package manager that replaces native `venv`.
 #### Installing Miniconda
 If you have not done so already, install miniconda [here](https://docs.conda.io/en/latest/miniconda.html).
 Verify your installation succeeded by running
 ```